top of page

 Meet our

-You can read more about Aditi and Claire's experience, along with all of the other delegates, at the US Senate Youth Program site
+You can read more about Alex and Edan's experience, along with all of the other delegates, at the US Senate Youth Program site

 Eligibility and Process